Cacti/documentation/syslog-plugin.md

-Alert rules are used to generate alerts in the cacti log they are also used to send out email alerts and command execution to cut tickets to upstream ticketing systems or perform inital troubleshooting scripts can also be leveraged to call on services such as slack or trello for alerting teams.
+Alert rules are used to generate alerts in the cacti log they are also used to send out email alerts and command execution to cut tickets to upstream ticketing systems or perform initial troubleshooting scripts can also be leveraged to call on services such as slack or trello for alerting teams.

 you can leverage the built in variable substitution to format the input to the script